German frigate Emden (F221): Design

 The Type 120 or Köln-class frigates were built as smooth-deckers and had very elegant lines.
 The very diagonally cut bow and the knuckle ribs in the foredeck made it easy to navigate.
 The hull and parts of the superstructure were made of shipbuilding steel, other superstructure parts were made of aluminum.
 Due to the installation of gas turbines, large side air inlets were necessary, which could be closed by lamellas.
 The stern was designed as a round stern.
 The large funnel was sloped and skirted.
 Behind the bridge superstructure stood the tall lattice mast with radar and other antennas.
 The hull was divided into 13 watertight compartments.

 On the forecastle was a 10 cm gun, behind it, set higher, a 4 cm twin gun.
 Behind it stood two quadruple anti-submarine missile launchers 37.5 cm from Bofors.
 A 4 cm Bofors single gun on each side of the aft superstructure and another 4 cm double mount at the end of the superstructure.
 There was a second 10 cm gun on the quarterdeck.
 In addition, there were two 53.3 cm torpedo tubes behind the front superstructures.
 They were used to fire Mk-44 torpedoes.
 Mine rails were laid behind the torpedo tubes and ran to the stern.

 Construction and career

-Emden was laid down on 15 April 1958 and launched on 21 March 1959 in Stülcken & Sohn, Germany.
+Emden was laid down on 15 April 1958 and launched on 21 March 1959 at H. C. Stülcken Sohn in Hamburg, Germany.
 She was commissioned on 24 October 1961.

 On 23 September 1983, she was decommissioned and handed over to the Turkish Navy.
 After a fire on board, the ship was decommissioned and scrapped in Aliağa from January 1994.